Your Team Took a Workplace Assessment. Now What?

 A leader might frame the conversation this way:

 “We are using this to better understand ourselves and each other.
-The goal is better communication, stronger collaboration, and more effective teamwork.
+The purpose is better communication, stronger collaboration, and more effective teamwork.
 This is a development tool, not a performance review.”

 That kind of clarity helps set the tone.
 It also protects trust, which is essential for any meaningful assessment conversation.